We're an affiliate

 Choosing the correct sized harness for your cat usually needs trial and error, so it’s best to measure your cat’s chest and shoulders before purchasing a harness.
 We recommend that you bring your cat along to the pet store to try on the perfect harness fit.

 Choose a harness that will fit securely but is not too tight on your cat.
-You can check if the measurement is comfortable to him by sliding two of your fingers beneath the harness, and if it slides comfortably, then it is the perfect fit.
+You can check if the measurement is comfortable for him by sliding two of your fingers beneath the harness, and if it slides comfortably, then it is the perfect fit.
 If you can put more fingers or just one finger, it may be too loose or too tight.

 Harnesses made from soft clothing and are lightweight are the best choices.
 Ensure that the harness you choose has a buckle attached to the back of it, as this is where you will attach the leash.

 The perfect quality for a cat’s leash is lightweight and manageable.
 Ideally, you should select a leash ranging from 1 meter to 1.5 meters long.
-Retractable leashes and leashes longer than two meters are acceptable to use once your cat is already leash trained.

 2. Introducing the Harness and the Leash